hyotang666/markup-functions/README.md

 ```

 Of course I typo attributes too.
-With markup-functions, when you typo attributes key an error is signaled.
+With markup-functions, when you typo attributes keys an error is signaled.

 ```lisp
 * (htmf:meta :char-set :utf-8)